 What is the average number of miles driven per year?

-The short answer is: 13,476, according to the U.S. Department of Transportation Federal Highway Administration (FHWA).
+Americans are driving 13,476 miles on average, according to the U.S. Department of Transportation Federal Highway Administration (FHWA).
 This is almost the equivalent of two roundtrip cross-country drives from New York to Los Angeles.
 The average driver racks up over 1,000 miles monthly.

 Miles per capita by state show motorists driving more

 The uptick in driving is not spread evenly among the states.
 Some states are seeing a much bigger increase than others and almost a third are in decline.
-The mileage you drive affects your insurance rates, because companies figure the more you drive, the higher your risk of being in an accident.
-Therefore, state car insurance rates may be generally affected by these trends.
+The mileage you drive affects your insurance rates, because the more you drive, the higher your risk of being in an accident.
+Therefore, car insurance rates may be generally affected by these trends.

-Oregon was the big winner when it comes to VMT per capita with a 19% increase.
-Alaska and Georgia are tied for second with a 16% increase, Texas was No. 3 at 14% and West Virginia came in fourth with a 12% bump.
+Oregon had a 19% VMT per capita increase.
+Alaska and Georgia are tied for second with a 16% increase, Texas was third at 14% and West Virginia came in fourth with a 12% bump.

 You’ll see in the chart below we calculated the percent change in VMT for each state, based on FHWA data: